gwierzchowski/datconv/README.md

 ------

 Please refer to  deployed documentation and Pydoc accesible information contained in this package.
+Consider also installing `datconv_tests` package which contain test scripts for this package.
+It can also be used as source of samples of how this package may be used.

 ### Additional configuration:
 There are some pydoc descriptions in several script files